These two words work like a magic spell. They are the #1 way to enthuse customers to buy from you.

 It might not come as a surprise, but 84% of online customers are more likely to shop with brands that offer free shipping.

-But the key takeaway is that you shouldn’t offer it just because your customers expect it, or because it might increase your order volume, or because you are eager to take a piece of Amazon’s and other giants’ big money.
+But you shouldn’t offer it just because your customers expect it, or because it might increase your order volume, or because you are eager to take a piece of Amazon’s and other giants’ big money.

 What you really should do is make a